I made another t-shirt quilt this week for a friend of mine’s daughter!

-When laying it out I thought it would be cute to have Mickey and Minnie looking out across the quilt to each other.
+When laying it out I thought it would be cute to have Mickey Mouse and Minnie Mouse looking out across the quilt to each other.

-It was quilted using a longarm, and super fine thread that blends in beautifully with all the blocks.
+I quilting it using a longarm, and super fine thread that blends in so nicely with all the blocks.

 I posted earlier that I am taking custom orders for t-shirt quilts.
 I’ve done a few in the past, but unfortunately didn’t have pictures of them to post on my Etsy site to ‘advertise’ my work.
 Unfortunately, I don’t own a lot of graphic t-shirts … so I took a trip to Goodwill and picked up a few Seahawk t-shirts to make this Seahawk themed lap quilt.

 I think it turned out okay considering some of the t-shirts were “V” neck and I didn’t think of how hard it would be to ‘center’ in a block.
 I also included some kid-sized t-shirts that needed some ‘building up’ to make the block larger.
 The quilt measures 45″w x 50.5″ L … so not quite square, but plenty big for a lap quilt.

 I had the green fabric used in the sashing and the binding in my stash, and the Seattle/Seahawk themed blue fabric was purchased from JoAnns.

 I’ve taken pictures and listed it on my Etsy store as an example of my work AND listed it for sale here.
 As much as I like it, I have a house full of quilts and like I said – I’m determined to get out of debt.